Norway Gambling Regulation

 Plans for Revision of Gambling Laws in Norway

-Authorities in Norway have proposed some amendments to the gambling legislation to ensure a better gambling environment and properly regulated industry.
-Since there are different forms of gambling they should be regulated using different approaches and control measures.
+Authorities in Norway have proposed some amendments to the gambling legislation to ensure a better gambling environment and a properly regulated industry.
+Since there are different forms of gambling, they should be regulated using different approaches and control measures.
 According to government officials, it is not possible to regulate offline and online gambling by using the same legislation.
 Mixing the two types of gambling will only lead to further confusion and many will take advantage of these circumstances.

-The decision about introducing changes to the gambling law was also supported by the fact that the current three acts that control the industry are outdated and cannot be properly applied to the modern gambling environment in Norway.
+The decision to introduce changes to the gambling law was also supported by the fact that the current three acts that control the industry are outdated and cannot be properly applied to the modern gambling environment in Norway.
 Only time will tell whether there will be any amendments to the gambling law in Norway.
 Even if that happens, it does not guarantee that the state-monopoly system of regulation will soon be replaced by a new model of regulating the gambling sector in the country.